Information includes tips for preventing face coverings from irritating your psoriasis.

-While evidence suggests that face coverings will not protect you against COVID-19, they may help protect others if you are infected but do not know it.
+While evidence suggests that face coverings will not protect you against COVID-19, when used correctly they may reduce the spread of coronavirus droplets in certain circumstances, helping to protect others if you are infected but do not know it.
 Please note that face coverings do not replace social distancing and if you have symptoms of COVID-19 your whole household must stay at home.

 Wearing a face covering

 A face covering is something which safely covers the nose and mouth.
 You can buy reusable or single-use face coverings.
 You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face.
 The government has provided advice on how to wear and make your own face covering, which can be found here.